 It is a good time to pre-heat the oven to 160 C (convention/without fan) at this stage.

 “This post may contain affiliate links and as an Amazon Associate I earn a small commission from qualifying purchases, at no additional cost to you.
 I only recommend products I would use myself and all opinions expressed here are my own”

-Sieve almond meal and baking soda to remove lumps.
-The little amount of baking soda is used as a guarantee for the rise, but is not necessary.
+Sieve almond meal and baking powder to remove lumps.
+The little amount of baking powder is used as a guarantee for the rise, but is not necessary.
 The sifting will also contribute towards a airy texture of the cakes.

 Place the room temperature eggs and sugar in the bowl of a stand mixer and whisk on medium high, until the mixture becomes pale and thick.
 You will start to see the streaks as it thickens up.

 Check the mixture for the consistency.
 I call this the ribbon stage.
 You can draw a ribbon with the batter and it will stay for a second before disappearing.
 This is a crucial step.
 The air that we incorporate at this stage is what gives the body to the cake.

 Carefully fold in the Orange puree to the beaten egg and sugar mixture.
 Be gentle and try not to knock out a lot of air out.
 Follow with the almond meal and once again, fold gently.
 If you mix vigorously, the batter will lose the air and deflate, resulting in flat, dense cakes.
 The final batter should have a considerable volume and should feel light and airy.

 This mixture can be refrigerated for a day or two, so it is such a good “make ahead” dessert.